justanr/pykovy/README.md

 -------

 * `ProbablityMap`: Modified `collections.Counter` that handles weighted, random choices from its key-value pairs via a closure.
-* `MarkovChain`: Simple modification on a `collections.UserDict` to collate `ProbablityMap` instances together to form a coherent chain.
+* `MarkovChain`: Simple modification on a `collections.MutableMapping` to collate `ProbablityMap` instances together to form a coherent chain.
 * `MarkovChainIterator`: Handles passing through possible states in a `MarkovChain` instance to produce non-deterministic state changes.

 Exceptions